New York Central Railroad

 The railroad was established in 1853, consolidating several existing railroad companies.
 In 1968, the NYC merged with its former rival, the Pennsylvania Railroad, to form Penn Central.
-Penn Central went bankrupt in 1970 and merged into Conrail in 1976.
-Conrail was broken-up in 1999, and portions of its system were transferred to CSX and Norfolk Southern Railway, with CSX acquiring most of the old New York Central trackage.
+Penn Central went into bankruptcy in 1970 and, with extensive Federal government support, emerged as Conrail in 1976.
+In 1999, Conrail was broken up, and portions of its system were transferred to CSX and Norfolk Southern Railway (NS), with CSX acquiring most of the NYC's eastern trackage and NS acquiring most of NYC's western trackage.

-Extensive trackage existed in the states of New York, Pennsylvania, Ohio, Michigan, Indiana, Illinois, Massachusetts and West Virginia, plus additional trackage in the Canadian provinces of Ontario (Southwestern and Eastern Ontario) and Quebec (South of Montreal).
-At the end of 1925, the NYC operated 11,584 mi of road and 26,395 mi of track; at the end of 1967 the mileages were 9,696 mi and 18,454 mi.
+Extensive trackage existed in the states of New York, Pennsylvania, Ohio, Michigan, Indiana, Illinois, Massachusetts and West Virginia, plus additional trackage in portions of the Canadian provinces of Ontario and Quebec.
+At the end of 1925, the New York Central Railroad operated 11,584 mi of road and 26,395 mi of track; at the end of 1967, the mileages were 9,696 mi and 18,454 mi.